ultralytics/ultralytics/docs/integrations/openvino.md

 ## OpenVINO YOLOv8 Benchmarks

+YOLOv8 benchmarks below were run by the Ultralytics team on 4 different model formats measuring speed and accuracy: PyTorch, TorchScript, ONNX and OpenVINO.
+Benchmarks were run on Intel Flex and Arc GPUs, and on Intel Xeon CPUs.

+!!! note

+    The benchmarking results below are for reference and might vary based on the exact hardware and software configuration of a system, as well as the current workload of the system at the time the benchmarks are run.

 ### Flex GPU

 The Intel® Data Center GPU Flex Series is a versatile and robust solution designed for the intelligent visual cloud.
 This GPU supports a wide array of workloads including media streaming, cloud gaming, AI visual inference, and virtual desktop Infrastructure workloads.
 It stands out for its open architecture and built-in support for the AV1 encode, providing a standards-based software stack for high-performance, cross-architecture applications.
 The Flex Series GPU is optimized for density and quality, offering high reliability, availability, and scalability.